Last Lunge by Bitter-Ender Troops

 The court believed the account of the American POWs and sentenced Peiper to death.
 The majority of the murdered US GIs were eventually shipped back to the States for private burials.
 Twenty-one, though, still lie buried in the American Military Cemetery at Henri-Chappelle, about forty kilometers north of Malmédy.

 The Malmedy massacre was not the only alleged war crime incident involving Peiper's men during the Ardennes offensive.
 In fact, Battlegroup Peiper was accused of murdering between 538 to 749 nameless Prisoners of War and more than 90 unidentified Belgian civilians during the operation.
 Those incidents, however, have not received as much publicity and apparently were not thoroughly investigated at the time.

 "It's so long ago now.
 Even I don't know the truth.
 If I had ever known it, I have long forgotten it.
 All I knew is that I took the blame as a good CO should and was punished accordingly."Some accounts place Peiper miles away throughout the entire incident and having nothing to do with it.
-However, the court found him at the head of the column and in direct control of what took place.
-Peiper was in prison for about a decade.
+However, the court found placed Peiper at the head of the column and in control of what took place.
+Found guilty and sentenced to death, Peiper was in prison for about a decade and was extremely lucky not to be hanged.

 |A Panther commander of the Kampfgruppe Peiper urges some prisoners out of his path as he negotiates the narrow village street of Stoumont, Belgium, on 19 December 1944.|

 Finally, in 1976, Peiper unwisely raised his profile and gave an interview about his war experiences to a French journalist.
 Incredibly, Peiper had chosen to live in France, where he was accused of having committed atrocities.
 The locals knew he was there and harassed Peiper, but he and his family disregarded their threats.

 |Peiper in 1976, giving his final interview.|